sflyranger/LLM-twin-from-scratch/README.md

     - Keyword exclusion focuses on the sample content rather than structure.
       - Creates a list of keywords or phrases for low-quality content and then filters out samples that contain them.
     - Format checking ensures that all of the samples meet a designated format.
 (Important for code checking etc.)
+  - ##### Data Deduplication
+    - Duplicates can lead to:
+      - Overfitting - Memorization
+      - Biased Performance - Skewing
+      - Inefficient training - Increased training time
+      - Inflated evaluation metrics - Overly optimistic performance.
+    - Finding and removing exact duplicates can be done using MD5, of SHA-256 hashing algorithms
+    - Normalization of text can help with finding duplicates as well.
+    - Fuzzy deduplication can be done best through MinHash.
+        - Generates compact representations for the data.
+        - Help capture the essence of the data while reducing dimensionality.
+        - Transforms data into shingles, applies hashes on those and selects min hash values to form signature vectors.
+        - Vectors can be compared via Jaccardian similarity to measure overlap.
+    - Semantic similarity focuses on the meaning of text for deduplication.
+      - Converts words and entire samples to vector representations where Word2Vec, Glove, and FastText can be used to find semantic relationships.
+    - BERT and other LLMs can also be used to find the similarity of word or document vectors as well.
+      - Cosine (angular distance) and Euclidean similarity used here.
+      -  Clusters can also be formed for Vectors via K-means, DBSCAN or hierarchical clustering.
+  - ##### Data Decontamination
+    - This is done by ensuring that there is no overlap between training and evaluation anf test sets.
+    - Can be done through exact matching (hashing or string comparisons).
+    - Can also be done via similarity methods or MinHashing.
+    - This can be done easily by performing proper deduplication.
+    - Automation of this process is ideal in production environments.
+  - ##### Data Quality Evaluation:
+    - Human quality assessments can be used but consume resources.
+    - LLMs can be used as a judge by including different prompt domains to rate the quality.
+      - There is inherent bias here because the LLM's generally favor the first answer.
+      - They have intra model favoritism, favoring models from the same family of models.
+        - Multiple models can be used to address this.
+      - For chatbots we want the human ratings and LLM ratings to agree on the quality (80% of the time).
+    - Reward models can also be used giving a score as an output for the quality.
+      - Takes multiple scores from specific dimensions, refer to ArmoRM architechture.
+  - ##### Data Exploration
+    - Manual Exploration can be time-consuming but is still important.
+      - Reveals errors that can occur from automated proceses.
+    - Statistical analysis can reveal insights into the vocabulary density, biases and correct representation.
+    - Clustering based on topics can also be used to examine which topics are the mentioned most often and reveal biases and subtopics within different coding languages.
     -
+    -
+Reference: LLM-Engineers-Handbook: Packt Publishing